Shashi0989/Pythia/R.md

   `(N_forward − N_backward) / (N_forward + N_backward)`, computed on
-  *signed* rapidity-type observables (this is exactly where the signed `dY_signed`/`dEta_signed` derivation matters — an asymmetry computed on an always-non-negative branch would be meaningless by construction, since "backward" would never register any events).
+  *signed* rapidity-type observables (this is exactly where the signed `dY_signed`/`dEta_signed` derivation matters — an asymmetry computed on an always-non-negative quantity would be meaningless by construction, since "backward" would never register any events).
 - **`analysis_chi2`** — bin-by-bin χ² goodness-of-fit between the SPS and DPS histograms, on fixed-width bins deliberately (not the adaptive